girishji/vimcomplete/README.md

 - Vim's **[abbreviations](#abbreviations-Completion)**
 - **[Vim9script](#vim9script-language-Completion)** language (similar to LSP)

-All essential source modules are built-in -- no need to juggle multiple plugins.
-Each completion source can be enabled or disabled, and customized per 'file type' (`:h filetype`).
+All crucial source modules are integrated, eliminating the need to manage multiple plugins.
+Users have the flexibility to enable or disable each completion source and customize settings on a per-file-type basis (`:h filetype`).

 Completion items are sorted according to the following [criteria](#Completion-Engine):